AstralRanger/UWaterlooApi/README.md

 ##About
 A client library created in C# that allows users to quickly jump in and start using uWaterloo's OpenData API.
-This will hopefully help create a lower barrier of entry to the API, as users will no longer have to worry about Anonymous Types, WebClients, JSON, etc.
+This will hopefully help create a lower barrier of entry to the API, as users will no longer have to worry about dynamics, WebClients, JSON, etc.

+Almost all of the code in the endpoint classes was generated based off information in the published JSON specifications.

 ##Where do I get my API key?
 https://api.uwaterloo.ca/